wlcg-soc-wg/wlcg-soc-wg-doc/es/cern/README.md

 The CERN centralised Elasticsearch service offers the possibility to store those templates on a git repository, and apply them to the cluster.
 The user will send the requests to the git repo, and those templates will be synchronized every half an hour.

-The templates used by the CERN Computer Security team for the creation of indices holding the Bro logs can be found at the following URL: https://gitlab.cern.ch/it-elasticsearch-project/endpoint-cert-settings/tree/master/templates
+The templates used by the CERN Computer Security team for the creation of indices holding the Zeek logs can be found at the following URL: https://gitlab.cern.ch/it-elasticsearch-project/endpoint-cert-settings/tree/master/templates